Get the full story.

 There are only a couple of dozen people alive today who lived through that time, but they were babies or very young children.
 The last Canadian survivor died last year at 107 years of age; she was six when her family went into hiding.

-But the decades to come saw more evil perpetrated on a massive scale, and those who somehow managed to survive — the Holodomor, the Holocaust’s Nazi death machine and other atrocities, such as Second World War Japanese prisoner of war camps or, during the same period at home, Japanese-Canadians stripped of property and send to work camps or sugar beet farms — experienced some of mankind’s most glaring inhumanity.
+But the decades to come saw more evil perpetrated on a massive scale, and those who somehow managed to survive — the Holodomor, the Holocaust’s Nazi death machine and other atrocities, such as Second World War Japanese prisoner of war camps or, during the same period at home, Japanese-Canadians stripped of property and sent to work camps or sugar beet farms — experienced some of mankind’s most glaring inhumanity.

 They were traumatized children and youths whose lives were irrevocably changed because a soldier, a leader, a country, decided to unleash pain and suffering on others.
 There are likely a few who live with trauma of a different sort; perhaps they — or their family members — were among the people meting out the cruelty.